cclearpartners/myi-docs/src/references/custom-parameters.md

 ### requiredIfTabFiltered

 Enables tab filters (eg. [Record Filter](/reports/record-filter), [Picklist Filter](/reports/picklist-filter)) to filter main List View records based on List View Association records.
+Is set on the Reporting Block Layout.
+Applies to both One to One and One to Many List View Associations.

 It takes a comma-separated list of tab filter names.